dannyyu7/CS1632_Spring2022/exercises/Supplement4/README.md

 1. Get a free account from https://test.pypi.org/.

 1. Get a free account from https://GitLab.com by starting the free trial.
 If you are a new user, you may have to provide credit card information in order to use CI/CD pipelines: https://about.gitlab.com/pricing/#why-do-i-need-to-enter-credit-debit-card-details-for-free-pipeline-minutes.
-It is still free up to 400 CI/CD minutes, which is more than enough for this exercise, but the credit card info is still needed to prevent cryptocurrency miners from abusing cloud resources according to GitLab.
+It is still free up to 400 CI/CD minutes per month, which is more than enough for this exercise.
+You will be prevented from running CI/CD pipelines if you go over the quota, so you don't need to be worried about surreptitious charging.
+GitLab used to not require credit card info but they started asking for it to prevent cryptocurrency miners from abusing cloud resources.
 In order to find out if you need the credit card info, go to `CI/CD > Pipelines` after having forked the Part 1 repository and try clicking on `Run pipeline`.
 It will ask you for the info at that point.
 If you are an old user, like I am, you wouldn't need to provide it and the pipeline will just run.

 1. Install Python 3.9 from https://www.python.org/downloads/ (any version 3.9.*
    should work) After installing Python, running `python -V` should give you the